 - Compile and publish Annual Report of the Banking Ombudsman Scheme, 2006

-- Work related to opening of offices and organisations funded by the Reserve Bank
+- Work related to (i) Opening of offices & departments and

 The Department of Banking Regulation exercises regulatory powers in respect of commercial banks, Local Area Banks (LABs) and Regional Rural Banks (RRBs) as per the provisions contained in the Banking Regulation Act, 1949, the Reserve Bank of India Act, 1934, the Regional Rural Banks Act, 1975 and other related statutes.